alabou/bcp-006-01/docs/NMOS With JPEG XS.md

 Nodes implementing [BCP-004-01][] Receiver Capabilities use the existing `constraint_sets` parameter within the `caps` object, describing combinations of frame rates, width and height, and other parameters which the receiver can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the [NMOS Parameter Registers][].

+[abouchar: this is under the conditional "Nodes implementing [BCP-004-01][] Receiver Capabilities" and should be part of the previoius paragraph.]
 If the Receiver supports streams meeting the traffic shaping and delivery timing requirements for ST 2110-22, it SHOULD use the `urn:x-nmos:cap:transport:st2110_21_sender_type` parameter constraint.

 An example Receiver resource is provided in the [Examples](../examples/).